ericDeCourcy/confidential-token-scanner/medium-writeup.md

 The auction can be used as a reference for how real-world users behave!
 And sadly, they don't really seem to care about privacy as much as I'd hope.
 Maybe they trust their actions are more protected than they actually are.

-I noticed that
+I noticed that:
 - 93% of cUSDT unwraps were "full" unwraps
 - 47% of cUSDT transfers were "full" transfers.
-- The percentages for both of these were significantly lower in other cTokens.
+- The percentages for both of these were significantly lower in the non-cUSDT cTokens.

 These both leak quite a bit of data.
 It just seems that real-world users don't care, or don't know.
-So perhaps we have found an education gap, or a poor user interface, or a compromise in the use philosophy of confidential tokens.
+So perhaps we have found an education gap, or a poor user interface, or a compromise in the philosophy of confidential token usage.

-In any case, we can see that as usage grows, usage hygiene gets sloppy with respect to privacy.
+In any case, we can see that as usage grows, privacy hygiene gets sloppy.

-We can increase privacy as developers by building user interfaces which only call the "proofed" versions of these functions.
+As developers, we can increase privacy by building user interfaces which only call the "proofed" versions of these functions.

 ## 2. Privacy decay

-The ZAMA auction was private until the end, after which information about bids and balances could be easily back solved.
-This is actually by design, the auction needed to balance fairness when it came to settlement price with an anti-collusion mechanism to allow fair price discovery.
-But it exemplifies a pattern i think we will see over time with DeFi integrations of cTokens - privacy decays over time.
+The ZAMA auction was private until the end, after which information about bids and balances could be easily back-solved.
+This is actually by design; the auction needed to balance fairness and clear functionality - when it came to exposing the settlement price and processing bids - with an anti-collusion mechanism during bidding to allow fair price discovery.
+But it exemplifies a pattern I think we will see over time with most DeFi integrations of cTokens - privacy decays over time.

 Privacy decay comes from a simple concept - as more information about the system is created, it becomes easier to piece together the logical puzzle and trace balances.